Upinel/Chargers_Renegotiate_without_Reconnect/README.md

 # Chargers that will not disconnect any existing devices when new devices plug in.
 This public list aims to organize USB-C chargers that renegotiate power without disconnecting any existing devices.
 Anyone is welcome to contribute to this list.
 The “Buy Link” may be sponsored.
 Additionally, contributors of new records can use their sponsored link to incentivize collaboration and co-authoring this list.
+In the “Reconnect?” column, $\sf\color{lightgreen}No$ indicates that the charger can maintain the connection between connected devices without the need for renegotiation.
+This is considered a good outcome.

 | Brand | Model | Wattage | USBC Ports | USBA Ports | GaN? | Reconnect? | Price | Buy |
 |:--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- |